In-situ Expansion Characterization of Cylindrical Batteries: Large-Format Cells Exhibit Ten Times Higher Swelling

 Through precise in-situ testing, we uncovered the truth: For example, with the 21700 model small cylindrical battery (using a ternary material system, with a capacity of 4.2Ah), the maximum volume change rate during the first three cycles at a 0.5C charge and discharge rate is only 0.013%, which is almost negligible.
 However, when we turn to the larger 4695 model cylindrical battery with a capacity of 33Ah (also based on the ternary system and charged and discharged at a 0.1C rate), the situation is different—the volume change rate increases significantly to 0.22%.
 Importantly, this volume change closely follows the fluctuations in the battery’s voltage curve, showing a high degree of consistency.

-Large cylindrical batteries, such as Tesla’s 4680 cells, offer significant advantages in safety, lifespan, range, cost-effectiveness, and fast charging.
+Large cylindrical battery, such as Tesla’s 4680 cells, offer significant advantages in safety, lifespan, range, cost-effectiveness, and fast charging.

 Figure 1.
 Testing Process